1. Blog

 Though fermentation has a number of health benefits, too much can cause flatulence (gas) in dogs.
 That’s why you should strive to strike a balance between soluble and insoluble fiber intake.

-When you consider the benefits of weight management, digestive health, and prebiotic protective factors, you can see why high-fiber diets provide essential nutrients for preventing digestive issues, maintaining your dog’s overall health, and promoting regular bowel movements.
+When you consider the benefits of weight management, digestive health, and prebiotic protective factors, you can see why high-fiber diets provide essential nutrients for managing digestive issues, maintaining your dog’s overall health, and promoting regular bowel movements.

 How Important Is Regularity for Your Dog?